Notice

 last epoch clean

-the last epoch at which all nodes in the acting set for a particular placement group were completely up to date (both PG logs and object contents).
+the last epoch at which all nodes in the acting set for a given placement group were completely up to date (this includes both the PG’s logs and the PG’s object contents).
 At this point, recovery is deemed to have been completed.

 Description of the Peering Process